This page is referenced by:

 1 Jeff Bailey aka Jeff Markham in the 1947 film noir, Out of the Past, directed by Jacques Tourneur.

 2 Because of the limited access to NARA's archives during the Coronavirus pandemic, the case files I first studied only included individuals featured in the 2012 NARA exhibit, i.e. deportees who had been "convicted of a crime involving moral turpitude" prior to their attempted entry to the United States via Ellis Island.
-In May 2022, I was able to undertake a fuller analysis of over 130 ex-convict deportation case files, all of which were made at Ellis Island.
+In May 2022, I was able to undertake a fuller analysis of over 130 ex-convict deportation case files which included photographs, all of which were made at Ellis Island.
 The original 12 case files from the NARA exhibit proved to be a representative sample of the larger body of ex-convict deportation files and supported my initial conclusions.
+Sherman's initials were included in 99% of the supporting documentation.

 4 SIFTING THE IMMIGRANTS AT ELLIS ISLAND.
 The New York Times, 17 July 1904, p.24.